netdata/netdata/docs/glossary.md

 ## V

 - [**Visualizations**](/docs/category-overview-pages/visualizations-overview.md): Netdata uses dimensions, contexts, and families to sort your metric data into graphs, charts, and alerts that maximize your understand of your infrastructure and your ability to troubleshoot it, along or on a team.

-## W

-- [**War Room** or **Room**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-war-rooms): War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

 ## Z